Chameleon-Vision/chameleon-docs/docs/source/hardware/supported-hardware.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The cameras listed below have been tested to be *fully compatible* with all Chameleon Vision features.
-Use of these cameras is highly reccomended for the best experience with Chameleon Vision.
+Use of these cameras is highly recommended for the best experience with Chameleon Vision.

 - PS3 Eyecam (Linux only)
 - Microsoft LifeCam HD-3000